segmentio/segment-docs/src/legal/privacy.md

 process in response to lawful requests by public authorities, including to meet national security or law enforcement requirements.

-**Your rights to access, to limit use, and to limit disclosure**.
+###Your rights to access, to limit use, and to limit disclosure.
 Individuals in the EEA and Switzerland have rights to access personal data about them, and to limit use and disclosure of their personal data.
 With our Privacy Shield self-certification, we have committed to respect those rights.
 We process Services Data only on